ungtb10d/dev-aws-cdk/README.md

 ```

 _NOTE:_ __./build.sh__ uses dockers buildx to build amd64 and aarch64 and push to my repo so you'll need to tweak it for your username

+## TODO

+- Use none root user
+- Decide if we support dind for conatiner artifacts
+- templates for gitlab ci